marcandre/blog/source/_posts/2013-02-23-ruby-2-by-example.markdown

 ---
 There's a [Portugese translation](http://rrmartins.github.com/blog/2013/02/26/traducao-ruby-2-dot-0-por-exemplos/)  by Rodrigo Martins if you prefer.

-A quick summary of some of the new features of Ruby 2.0.0:
+A quick summary of some of the new features of Ruby 2.0.0<!-- more -->:

 # Language Changes